 What is a mastectomy?

-Nipple-sparing mastectomy - only the breast tissue is removed.
+- Nipple-sparing mastectomy, where only the breast tissue is removed

-- Skin-sparing mastectomy - the breast tissue is removed with the nipple and areola.
+- Skin-sparing mastectomy, where the breast tissue is removed with the nipple and areola

-- Total (simple) mastectomy - the breast tissue and skin are removed.
+- Total (simple) mastectomy, where the breast tissue and skin are removed

-- Modified radical mastectomy - the whole breast is removed, along with the lymph nodes under the arm.
+- Modified radical mastectomy, where the whole breast is removed, along with the lymph nodes under the arm

-Factors such as breast size, breast shape, type of cancer, and location of cancer in the breast and/or lymph nodes will determine which type of mastectomy is performed.
+Factors such as breast size, breast shape, type of cancer and the location of cancer in the breast and/or lymph nodes will determine which type of mastectomy is performed.
 Your breast surgeon will guide you through the decision-making process.
-For all types of mastectomy, breast reconstruction is ultimately possible.

-In addition, after the procedure, your care team will support you on many levels.
-For example, therapies like mind-body medicine will help you cope with the emotional and psychological impact of a mastectomy and image enhancement services will help promote a positive self-image.
+After the procedure, your care team is also available to support you on many levels.
+For example, therapies like mind-body medicine may help you cope with the emotional and psychological impact of a mastectomy, and image enhancement services may help promote a positive self-image.